MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

     For instructions about how access the {{ site.data.keys.mf_console }} from the PureApplication System dashboard, see step 10 in [Deploying {{ site.data.keys.mf_server }} on clusters of WebSphere Application Server Network Deployment servers](#deploying-mobilefirst-server-on-clusters-of-websphere-application-server-network-deployment-servers).

-3. If the console appears empty or is otherwise not displaying {{ site.data.keys.product_adj }} runtimes, restart the IBM {{ site.data.keys.product }} runtime node from the WebSphere Application Server administrative console:
+3. If the console appears empty or is otherwise not displaying {{ site.data.keys.product }} runtimes, restart the {{ site.data.keys.product }} runtime node from the WebSphere Application Server administrative console:
     * In the **PureApplication System** dashboard, click **Patterns → Virtual System Instances**.
     * On the **Virtual System Instances** page, find your pattern instance and confirm that it is running.
 If it is not running, start the pattern instance.
     * Click the name of your pattern instance and in the details panel, find the **Virtual machine perspective** section.